chaoyitud/Simclr-Reproducation/index.md

 ## Our work

-The goal of this report is to show our effort in reproducing the paper "A Simple Framework for Contrastive Learning of Visual Representation".
+The goal of this blog is to show our effort in reproducing the paper "A Simple Framework for Contrastive Learning of Visual Representation".
 [Link to paper](https://arxiv.org/pdf/2002.05709.pdf) We reimplement SIMCLR using PyTorch based on the [official TensorFlow version](https://github.com/google-research/simclr.git).
 Moreover, as the requirement of the course, we reproduce the result in table 8 on the CIFAR10 dataset and get a nice visualization effect on trained image vectors.
 Moreover, we also extend our work to a new dataset RPLAN, and also achieves good visualization results.
 In general, our work can be divided into the following parts:

   - Reimplement the paper using _PyTorch_ on _Jupyter Notebook_.
   - Reproduce the result of _table 8_ in the paper using different training strategies, including finetuning and linear evaluation, by using the pretrained _ResNet(1X)_ and _ResNet(4X)_ models.